2021–22 NBA season: Media

-This is the sixth year of a nine-year deal with ABC, ESPN, TNT, and NBA TV.
+This was the sixth year of a nine-year deal with ABC, ESPN, TNT, and NBA TV.
 Beginning with this season, TNT moved its marquee Thursday doubleheaders to Tuesday nights starting with the season opener.
-The network will continue to air Thursday night doubleheaders, but only during opening week and beginning in January to avoid competing with Thursday Night Football.
+The network continued to air Thursday night doubleheaders, but only during opening week and beginning in January to avoid competing with Thursday Night Football.
 TNT aired a doubleheader on Martin Luther King Jr. Day (January 17) and the final day of the regular season (April 10).

 ABC began its NBA Saturday Primetime early with a special game airing on December 11.